Calliduz/IceFX/README.md

-# GhostEyeFX – Facial Attendance System
+# IceFX – Facial Attendance System

 This project is a JavaFX-based facial recognition attendance system using OpenCV + JavaCV.
 **Compatible with Apache NetBeans 15 and Java 11+**